 Experience: No specific work experience is required; however experience with Missouri State University academic programs, facilities, student activities and organizations or at least two years of work experience in college admissions and recruitment at a regionally accredited institution, is preferred.

-Effort: Requires the abilities to transport recruitment materials weighing 25 - 50 pounds.
+Effort: This position transports and sets up unassisted recruitment and display materials and media equipment.
 Some data entry and computer work is required.

 License: Must have a valid Missouri driver's license.